sa-tre/satre-specification/docs/source/standard.md

 ### Information security

 A TRE conforming to the SATRE standard should enact broadly similar measures to protect against the unauthorized use of information, especially electronic data.
+This should include, measures taken to manage vulnerabilities of infrastructure (whether physical or virtual/cloud-based) and carry out compliance checks, measures to test the security of the TRE, common approaches to data encryption, and (where appropriate) physical security measyres to prevent unauthorised access to the TRE .

+For TRE software platforms of which multiple deployments can be made, a tier system for different levels of security controls should be included, whereby TRE deployments housing less sensitive data have more permissive controls and deployments housing more sensitive data have stricter controls.

 #### Vulnerability management

+Vulnerability scanning of infrastructure and machine/resource configuration compliance checking.

 #### Security testing